Damning findings show that sexual harassment is rife within the African Union Commission.

 Sexual harassment is rife within the African Union Commission (AU), an internal inquiry has concluded.

 “Sexual harassment: It is the finding of the Committee that incidents of sexual harassment exists [sic] in the Commission.
 This is established by the almost unanimous confirmation of the prevalence of this occurrence by interviewees appearing before the Committee,” said the three-woman panel appointed to investigate.

-The full report of the inquiry has not been published. excerpt was shared by AU chair Moussa Faki Mahamat in a statement.
+The full report of the inquiry has not been published.
+Only an excerpt was shared by AU chair Moussa Faki Mahamat in a statement.
 The M&G understands that the full report has not been released because it contains damning details of at least 44 cases of alleged unfair labour practises, sexual harassment, sexual assault, fraud and nepotism, some of which implicate senior officials.

 But even the very limited details that have been released public ally are damning: